rmsk2/mobilenotifier/readme.md

 ```

 The address book is persisted in the database and can be managed through mobilenotifier's web UI.
 Alternatively the contents of the address book can be changed through the environment variable
 `MN_ADDR_BOOK`.
-If it is set to a base64 encoded JSON string (having the structure described above) then the values contained in the JSON data are merged into the database.
+If it is set to a base64 encoded JSON string (having its structure described above) then the values contained in the JSON data are merged into the database.
 Setting this variable
 is optional and should only be done during development.

 This repo also contains a small Python script `addr2b64.py` which allows to generate a compacted and base64 encoded version of a JSON address book.
 The output of this script can be